 In the framework of the ENP, the EU and its southern partners (except Libya and Syria) have adopted bilateral action plans, partnership priorities or association agendas.
 These establish agendas for political and economic reform with short- and medium-term priorities of between three and five years.
 Reflecting the needs, interests and capacities of the EU and each partner, ENP action plans are aimed, in particular, at developing democratic, socially equitable and inclusive societies, promoting economic integration and education, developing small and medium-sized enterprises and agriculture, and facilitating the movement of people across borders.

-On 9 February 2021, the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy adopted a joint communication proposing an ambitious and innovative new Agenda for the Mediterranean to relaunch and strengthen the strategic partnership between the European Union and its Southern Neighbourhood partners.
-This new agenda focuses on five policy areas: a) human development, good governance and the rule of law, b) resilience, prosperity and digital transition, c) peace and security, d) migration and mobility, and e) green transition: climate resilience, energy and the environment.
+On 9 February 2021, the Commission and the High Representative of the Union for Foreign Affairs and Security Policy adopted a joint communication proposing an ambitious and innovative new Agenda for the Mediterranean to relaunch and strengthen the strategic partnership between the European Union and its Southern Neighbourhood partners.
+This new agenda focuses on five policy areas: a) human development, good governance and the rule of law; b) resilience, prosperity and digital transition; c) peace and security; d) migration and mobility; and e) the green transition – climate resilience, energy and the environment.
 At the same time, a dedicated Economic Investment Plan for the Southern Neighbours aims to aid the economic recovery and improve the quality of life of people in the region, including following the COVID-19 pandemic.

 The EU is also seeking to advance market access and cooperation on migration and mobility issues with its southern partners.
-Negotiations on Deep and Comprehensive Free Trade Agreements (DCFTAs) are in progress with Morocco and with Tunisia.
 Mobility partnerships have been concluded with Morocco, Tunisia and Jordan, and negotiations are ongoing with Lebanon.
 A number of projects have been implemented within these frameworks, in particular under the Mobility Partnership Facility, launched in 2016.
 In addition, regional and bilateral initiatives on migration and mobility are being funded under the EU Emergency Trust Fund for Africa, the North Africa window, in Algeria, Egypt, Libya, Morocco and Tunisia.
 The EU Regional Trust Fund in Response to the Syrian Crisis, the ‘Madad Fund’, has provided support to Syrian refugees, internally displaced persons (IDPs) and local communities in Lebanon, Jordan, and Egypt.
 The Madad Fund officially expired in December 2021, though projects funded by it will run until June 2025.

 The Union for the Mediterranean (UfM), launched in 2008 to revive the Euro-Mediterranean Partnership, provides a regional framework for cooperation between the EU Member States and 15 Mediterranean countries, including the 10 southern partners.